Mean Time Between Failure (MTBF) Calculation, Explained

 What’s the Difference Between MTBF & MTTR?

-MTTR measures the average time it takes to repair a system or piece of equipment after it failed; while MTBF shows a piece of equipment’s reliability, MTTR shows its maintainability.
+MTTR measures the average time it takes to repair a system or piece of equipment after it failed; while MTBF speaks to system reliability, MTTR shows its maintainability.

 What’s the Difference Between MTBF & MTTF?

 Mean time to failure calculates how long a piece of equipment has before complete failure.
-Unlike MTBF, this type of equipment failure cannot be repaired.
+Unlike MTBF, you can’t repair this type of equipment failure.

 How Do You Calculate MTBF?